ShellRechargeSolutionsEU/ocpp/README.md

 developed by the Open Charge Alliance (OCA).
 You can find more details on the [official website of the OCA](http://openchargealliance.org/).

+## Note to open source users
+Open source users of this library will want to use the [IHomer fork](https://github.com/IHomer/scala-ocpp/) which is more actively supported and published to Maven Central.

 ## Functionality

 This library is the implementation of OCPP developed and used by NewMotion, one